kw7oe/kw7oe.github.io/content/posts/benchmarking-and-writing-concurrent-mini-redis-server-in-elixir.md

 ```

 This indicates that our current implementation introduced certain overheads or
-have some bottleneck when we have more concurrent requests and it's something
+have some contention  when we have more concurrent requests and it's something
 we can improve further.

 ## What's next?